 While the nutritional profile of Spot & Tango’s recipes differs, the overall nutrition offered by their recipes is satisfactory when compared to other dog food brands and their competitors.

 The nutritional profile of their fresh recipes includes a satisfactory proportion of protein and fat, which should be at the center of any dog’s diet.
 The majority of this fat and protein proportion is from animal-based sources, which is ideal.

 The portion of carbohydrates is not small, but it is not hugely excessive, and it comes from high-quality sources.

 The portion of moisture found in Spot & Tango’s fresh recipes is around 70%, which is slightly less than traditional wet/canned dog food and helps to make it more cost-effective.

 The nutrition offered by Spot & Tango UnKibble recipes is comparable to premium dry dog food and contains a moderate proportion of protein and fat.
-However, the Duck & Salmon recipe is noticeably better than the other two available recipes.
+However, the Cod & Salmon recipe is noticeably better than the other two available recipes.